Job Position Summaries

 Brief Summary of Position Descriptions

-Note: Many claims representatives and service/telephone service representatives deal with the public where bilingual ability is highly desirable.
+Note: Many claims specialist and customer service representatives deal with the public where bilingual ability is highly desirable.
 Also, the ability to communicate with deaf or hearing-impaired individuals using signed English or American Sign Language is desirable for some positions.

 Employees in these positions assist individuals in establishing entitlement to benefits under Social Security programs.
 You will have contact with the public either by face-to-face interviews or by telephone.
 These contacts will allow you to obtain, clarify, and verify information which will be used to analyze claims and make decisions regarding entitlement to benefits.
 Depending upon your qualifications, you may enter these positions at either the GS-5 or GS-7 grade level.
 If you perform satisfactorily, you will be promoted to subsequent grade levels until you reach the highest grade in this position - GS-11.
 Career advancement from this position is usually to technical or management positions.

-These positions involve providing assistance to the public similar to the claims representative position.
+These positions involve providing assistance to the public similar to the claims specialist position.
 Employees answer a wide variety of questions from the public by interviewing the individual, investigating the situation and resolving the problem.
 Service representatives are located in the Social Security field offices and have direct contact with the public.
-Telephone Service representatives are located in a number of teleservice centers across the country and deal with the public only by telephone.
+Customer Service Representatives are located in a number of teleservice centers across the country and deal with the public only by telephone.
 Entry into these positions is usually GS-5.
-Career advancement from these positions can be to claims representative positions or to positions in the teleservice center.
+Career advancement from these positions can be to claims specialist positions or to positions in the teleservice center.

 Benefit Authorizers are responsible for updating beneficiary records, making sure that payment is made to the beneficiary and preparing correspondence to beneficiaries regarding their benefits.
 These positions may require contact with the public by telephone.
 Entry into these positions is at GS-5 or GS-7.

 Benefit Authorizers can advance to the GS-9 level.
-Further career development is to technical assistant or specialist positions or the claims authorizer position.
+Further career development is to technical assistant or specialist positions or the claims specialist position.

 Mission and Purpose

-The Office of Disability Adjudication and Review (ODAR) shares the same mission as the rest of the Social Security Administration (SSA):
+The Office of Hearings Operations (OHO) shares the same mission as the rest of the Social Security Administration (SSA):

 "To promote the economic security of the nation's people through compassionate and vigilant leadership in shaping and managing America's Social Security programs."